Feyenoord: Partnerships with other clubs

-As of 2007, Feyenoord have three formal partnerships, a satellite club arrangement with nearby Excelsior, a partnership with Hungary's Újpest FC and the Feyenoord Academy in Ghana.
+As of 2007, Feyenoord have three formal partnerships, a satellite club arrangement with nearby Excelsior, a partnership with Hungary's Újpest and the Feyenoord Academy in Ghana.
 The strongest of these partnerships is that with Excelsior, who since 1996 have loaned young Feyenoord players on the verge of the first team.
 The purpose of this is to allow them to experience regular first-team football, aiding their development while simultaneously strengthening Excelsior's squad.
 The highest profile players to have played at Excelsior as part of this arrangement are Thomas Buffel and Salomon Kalou, who were both subsequently involved in transfer deals worth several million euros.
 The partnership between Feyenoord and Excelsior was scaled back in 2006, though the clubs still work together.

 Feyenoord's co-operation with Újpest started when Hungarian ex-footballer and former Feyenoord player József Kiprich joined the Hungarian team as an under-19 coach and started as a scout for Feyenoord.

 The Feyenoord Ghana academy in arose form a visit by Feyenoord chairman Jorien van den Herik to Abidjan to sign the then unknown Bonaventure Kalou, when Van den Herik contacted with the education institute at Kalou's club.
 The academy was built in Fetteh, just outside Accra, after go-ahead for and was given by the Chief of Fetteh in 1998.
 At the academy, young talented African footballers can work on their football skills.
 In addition to helping their football potential, the students are provided with formal education which is funded by Feyenoord.
 The Feyenoord Academy currently play their matches in the OneTouch Premier League.

 The club have also entered into several other partnerships which are now discontinued, most extensively in Brazil with América and J.J.'s football school in Rio de Janeiro.
-Other clubs who have previously entered partnerships with Feyenoord include Parramatta Power, Nagoya Grampus Eight, B.93, Helsingborgs IF, Supersport United, Westerlo, KV Mechelen, Breiðablik UBK, Lyn, UKS SMS Łódź, Omiya Ardija and Jiangsu Shuntian.
+Other clubs who have previously entered partnerships with Feyenoord include Parramatta Power, Nagoya Grampus Eight, B.93, Helsingborg, Supersport United, Westerlo, Mechelen, Breiðablik, Lyn, SMS Łódź, Omiya Ardija and Jiangsu Shuntian.

-The club also set ties with Indian Super League franchise Delhi Dynamos FC.
+The club also set ties with Indian Super League franchise Delhi Dynamos.

-On 15 January 2019, Feyenoord announced a partnership with Eerste Divisie club FC Dordrecht which would see players which are not yet ready for the first team loaned out to FC Dordrecht.
+On 15 January 2019, Feyenoord announced a partnership with Eerste Divisie club Dordrecht which would see players which are not yet ready for the first team loaned out to Dordrecht.